COVID-19 vaccines available across the ArkLaTex

 Shreveport

-LSU Health Shreveport will continue its vaccinations at the Louisiana State Fair Grounds at 3701 Hudson Drive in Shreveport through Friday, March 12 from 10 a.m. until 6 p.m. and on Saturday, March 13 from 9 a.m. until 2 p.m.
+LSU Health Shreveport will continue its vaccinations at the Louisiana State Fair Grounds at 3701 Hudson Dr. in Shreveport through Friday from 10 a.m. until 6 p.m. and on Saturday from 9 a.m. until 2 p.m.
 This location is for first and second doses of the vaccine.

 Appointments within a two hour time block will be emailed no later than Saturday for all those who have pre-registered.
 Those receiving the second vaccine do not need an appointment and are encouraged to come between 8 a.m. and 12 p.m. when a separate tent and lanes will be available.